AnanyaNegi/AnanyaNegi/README.md

 **I love painting.
 I also like singing,reading and adoring cats of my neighbor.**

 ## 📱 GET IN TOUCH-
-**If you love painting as much as I do dm me at https://www.instagram.com/sakura_and_a_queen/ You can also find me at ananya4negi@gmail.com**
+**For any collaboration or competition dm me at linkedin.com/in/ananya-negi-42922018a You can also find me at ananya4negi@gmail.com**

-# SEE YA!
+# HAPPY CODING <SEE YA/> !
 <img src="https://raw.githubusercontent.com/AnanyaNegi/AnanyaNegi/master/original.gif" width="300" height="200" />